 Where the design community meets.

-Seattle Interface Prototyper / Designer Joined almost 5 years ago Joe has invited Carlos Santiago
+Seattle Interface Prototyper / Designer Joined about 5 years ago Joe has invited Carlos Santiago

 Usually there's some sort of content team or person who's in charge of copywriting.
 And if there's not a person there should at least be a content strategy set for just this case.
 Tone of voice, point of view, type of content, content rules if automated or customized and so much more.